MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-team-members-overview.md

     - Total effort allocation

 - **New**: In addition to adding resources directly from the schedule, Project managers can add new named or generic team members from the team member grid.
-- **Delete**: Selecting one or many team members, the Project manager can delete resources who are no longer going to be participating on the project.
-Deleting a team member also deletes all associated resource assignments and  cancel all existing bookings.
+- **Delete**: If you select one or many team members, the Project manager can delete resources who are no longer going to be participating on the project.
+Deleting a team member also deletes all associated resource assignments and cancels all existing bookings.
 The delete operation is asynchronous and may take some time to complete.
 During this process the team member record can't be modified.
-The status of the delete action is tracked by the **Delete Status** attribute.
-If the delete operation doesn't succeed within three minutes, the **Delete Status** updates to **Error** and the you can retry the delete action.
+The status of the delete action is tracked by the **Delete status** attribute.
+If the delete operation doesn't succeed within three minutes, the **Delete status** updates to **Error** and then you can retry the delete action.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]